Third Time Lucky (1931 film)

 Third Time Lucky is a 1931 British comedy film directed by Walter Forde and starring Bobby Howes, Dorothy Boyd and Gordon Harker.
 It was made at Islington Studios and based on the 1929 West End play of the same title by Arnold Ridley.
 The film's sets were designed by art director Walter Murton.

-Premise
+Plot

 A young country vicar is spurred into action to protect his young ward, when she is blackmailed.